My rating: 3 of 5 stars

 **Some spoilers in two of these quotes**

-Camelia: “Plus,” I continue, trying to fill her in, “as if things couldn’t get more convoluted, my parents aren’t even sure if Alexia knows that she’s my mother.”
+Camelia: “Plus,” I continue, trying to fill her in, “as if things couldn’t get more convoluted, my parents aren’t even sure if Alexia knows that she’s my mother.”--Camelia and Kimmie

 Kimmie: “Does she not remember lying spread-eagled on a delivery table and pushing a basketball-size baby out of a ping-pong-ball-size hole?”

 “We should probably go,” Wes says, getting up from the stool.
 “My hemorrhoids are starting to act up.
 If I don’t get myself some anti-itch cream soon, there’ll be no helping me.
 Camelia, can I borrow your hairbrush?
 My fingernails are still dull from my last flare-up.”
-He drops a ten on the bar and then extends his hand to Brooke for a shake.
+He drops a ten on the bar and then extends his hand to Brooke for a shake.--Wes and Camelia

 “Later,” she says, leaving him hanging.
 And who can really blame her?”

 “Better than okay,” he says.
 And I have you Ms. Chameleon, to thank.
-Honestly, if it hadn’t been for your borderline-psychotic obsession with Sasha Beckerman’s case, not to mention the fact that you’re the love child of a mental-hospital romance gone wrong, I’d have never experienced such bliss.”
+Honestly, if it hadn’t been for your borderline-psychotic obsession with Sasha Beckerman’s case, not to mention the fact that you’re the love child of a mental-hospital romance gone wrong, I’d have never experienced such bliss.”--Wes and Camelia

 “Well, you’re welcome.”
 I smirk.
 “I think.”